Master of Science in Cybersecurity and Information Assurance from Western Governors University

-Yet another difference at WGU is how you pay your tuition.
+How you pay your tuition is another difference that separates WGU from other universities.
 Rather than signing up for 6 semesters to attend a two-year master’s program, you pay for one semester at a time.
 The great thing is that you can take as many “assessments” as possible in one semester.
 The assessments are essentially the exams that you pass to prove your competency.
 Remember, WGU is competency-based.
 You don’t have to prove that you sat in classes for two years and then passed your exams.
 You simply need to prove that you have the knowledge and competency by passing your assessments.
 If you can prove your competency quicker, just pay the tuition for the time that you need to prove your competency.
 This was another major factor that encouraged me to attend WGU, when I really had no plans of going back to the college again.
 For more information on how WGU is different from other colleges, visit WGU.

 What People Say About WGU